 Supplies for Painting Pumpkins:

-- Plastic pumpkins (You could use real pumpkins, too!)
+- Plastic pumpkins (You could use real pumpkins, too! - Dollar Tree pumpkins are great for this project)

 - Spray paint (I used Krylon Matte White and Krylon Gray Primer.
 The links attached are not the exact paints, but close.
-Frankly, any white or gray paint would work well, just be sure to get a matte finish if you want them to look similar to mine).
+Frankly, any white or gray paint would work well, just be sure to get a matte finish if you want them to look similar to mine) You might also consider black spray paint.
+Peruse the spray paint aisle and just find your favorite color and go with it.

 - Metallic Acrylic Paint (I used Folk Art Metallic Sterling Silver and Folk Art Metallic Gold).